mwmitchell/flux/README.md

 ```

 ####Core auto-discovery
 Flux also supports `core.properties`.
-Just give `create-core` the solr-home path as the only argument and Flux will use the `org.apache.solr.core.CoresLocator` object for discovering cores.
+Just give `create-core` the solr-home path as the only argument.
 Note: It's important to call the `load` method on the resulting `CoreContainer` instance:

 ```clojure